valueflows/valueflows/README.md

 Which potentially means many different apps that want to talk to each other.
 Thus the desire for a common vocabulary.

-If you would like to be part of this conversation, please [raise an issue here](https://github.com/openvocab/ovn/issues), or contact [Mikorizal](http://mikorizal.org/contact.html).
+If you would like to be part of this conversation, please [raise an issue here](https://github.com/openvocab/ovn/issues), or fork this or any of the related repositories and issue pull requests.

-## Format

-Our goal is [Linked Open Data](http://lod-cloud.net/) using [JSON-LD](http://json-ld.org/) to communicate between apps.

 ## Who uses this?